lukechilds/electrs-next/README.md

 > Docker configuration for testing the `next` branch of electrs.

-Builds `romanz/bitcoin:locations` and `romanz/electrs:next` from source, fires off a mainnet Bitcoin Core node and starts the electrs indexer.
+Builds `romanz/bitcoin:locations` and `romanz/electrs:next` from source, starts a mainnet Bitcoin Core node and then runs the electrs indexer.

 Add relevant CLI flags in `docker-compose.yml` if you want to run testnet/regtest.